wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-command-line-tools.en.md

     - how to inspect the headers in the BUFR file using the `bufr_ls` command
     - how to extract and inspect the data within a bufr file using `bufr_dump`
-    - the basic structure of the bufr templats used in csv2bufr and how to use the command line tool
+    - the basic structure of the bufr templates used in csv2bufr and how to use the command line tool
     - and how to make basic changes to the bufr templates and how to update the wis2box to use the revised version